 - A Whirlpool (with sunbathing area and lounge chairs)

-- Card Room (bridge and board games); Library
+- Card Room (bridge and board games); Library; Screening Room

 - Computer Center (discount Internet packages and rates per minute)

-- Lounge (ship’s theater/main show lounge for live evening entertainment)
+- Lounge (ship's theatre/main show lounge for live evening entertainment)

 - The Boutique Shop (now Signature Shop) sells duty-free luxury fashion clothing and accessories

 - The Casino (gaming lounge aft on deck 6, with blackjack/roulette gambling tables, slot machines) was replaced with the Cuadro 44 restaurant.

-- Compass Rose (ship’s social lounge with its own bar and grand piano)
+- Compass Rose (ship’s bar lounge with grand piano)

-- The Wellness Centre (Spa, Gym and Beauty Salon; The WindSpa has treatment rooms, Saunas, Steam Rooms; operated by Steiner)
+- The Wellness Centre (WindSpa, Beauty Salon, Gym).
+WindSpa (operated by Steiner) has treatment rooms (for massages), Saunas, Steam Rooms.

-- The Fitness Center (with floor-ceiling windows; has free weights, treadmills, elliptical machines; offers complimentary excercise classes)
+- The Fitness Center (with floor-ceiling windows; has free weights, treadmills, elliptical machines; offers complimentary exercise classes); Courtyard

 - Pool Area (with one rectangular swimming pool, two whirlpools on platforms and a 3rd whirlpool at the ship's bow, sunbathing and shaded areas)

 - The Yacht Club (Constellation Lounge with floor-ceiling windows for 270-degree views)

 - The Sun Deck (with luxury lounge chairs).